invtfl-bharti/invtfl-bharti/README.md

-# Hi there, I'm Bharti! 👋
+# Hi there, I'm Bharti Jayprakash! 👋

 - 👀 I’m interested in problem solving, Web Development.
 I have learned C++, Java, Python, and have an interest in AI and ML.
 Currently working on projects for Web Development and also working on real-world projects in ML.
 - 🌱 I’m currently learning JavaScript and other topics in Web Development.
 Solving DSA problems in C++ on LeetCode, GeeksforGeeks, and HackerRank.